ANTHONY LISTER: OUIJA LOWBROW ART

 ANTHONY: – First of all, I’d like to mention Lucian Freud and how beautiful a painter he was.
 Lucian did a lot of paintings, and Lucian inspired me.
 Secondly, I’d like to suggest Chuck Close and his statement where he says:

-DT 500 ZINE: – Your latest work?
+DT 500 ZINE: – What might be the subject of your latest endeavour?

 ANTHONY: – To echo eternity is obviously every painter’s dream.